dell/terraform-provider-ome/docs/resources/discovery.md

 - `discovery_config_targets` (Attributes Set) - Provide the list of discovery targets.
       			- Each discovery target is a set of "network_address_detail", "device_types", and one or more protocol credentials. (see [below for nested schema](#nestedatt--discovery_config_targets))
 - `name` (String) Name of the discovery configuration job
+- `schedule` (String) Provides the option to schedule the discovery job.
+If `RunLater` is selected, then attribute `cron` must be specified.
+If `RunNow` is selected, then attribute `timeout` must be specified.

 ### Optional